Anounymous-CAP/CAP_paper/README.md

 ## Setup

+> **Note:** If you prefer to use **Google Colab**, simply create a new notebook and paste the entire evaluation script (`evaluate_Roberta_Lambda2.py` or `evaluate_HateBert_Lambda2.py`) into a code cell.
+>
+> No additional setup is required.
+All required Python packages will be installed automatically, the pretrained model will be downloaded from **Hugging Face**, and the **HateXplain** dataset will be retrieved automatically from the original GitHub repository.
+Once the setup is complete, run the notebook cells in order to reproduce the evaluation results.

+if you wanna test on your machine

 1. Clone this repository to your local machine.

 2. Create and activate a Python virtual environment (Python **3.9+** recommended).